- Visualize and analyze existing data.

 Many geoprocessing tools can be used to analyze data in a database.
 Just be aware that if the tool adds records to an existing table, the table must contain a unique identifier that is maintained by the database.

 When doing spatial analysis on large feature classes, though, it may be more efficient to write queries that use the database's native SQL functions in the query layer interface.
 These queries are processed in the database.

 You can write database SQL queries in the query layer interface to filter the data returned in the map.

-If you want the filter to persist outside the map or project, create a view on tables or feature classes in your database.
+If you want the filter to persist outside of the map or project, create a view on tables in your database.
 You can create a view from the Catalog tree in ArcGIS Desktop, run the Create Database View geoprocessing tool or Python script, or define a view directly in the database using SQL.

 There are a number of tools available in ArcGIS that allow you to manage data in a database.

 Grant and revoke privileges on database tables